-You can follow DIY steps and make a cardboard shelves or wall hangings, baskets, peg boards etc. The handy baskets can hold seam rippers, threads, measuring tapes, buttons, bobbins etc for you.
+You can follow DIY steps and make cardboard shelves or wall hangings, baskets, pegboards, etc. The handy baskets can hold seam rippers, threads, measuring tapes, buttons, bobbins, etc for you.

 Scraps and Fabric Cuttings

 An intelligent seamstress never throws the extra fabric, laces, motifs.
 We keep them safe for years and suddenly one day we use them.
-These are mostly used in emergencies, when your dress, quilts, cushion etc tears up or gets burnt.
+These are mostly used in emergencies, when your dress, quilts, cushion, etc tear up or gets burnt.

 Plan Your Sewing Room Layout

-Firstly, prioritize the projects, related fabrics, designs and patterns.
+Firstly, prioritize the projects, related fabrics, designs, and patterns.
 Dedicate workable zones for various tools and accessories.
-Make a special corner to display your completed projects, it keeps you encouraged.
+Make a special corner to display your completed projects, it keeps you encouraging.

-From my experience I would suggest you to maintain documents and maintain files to keep track of your previous projects.
-When you start a project put everything closeby and make sure to keep them back after wrapping up your progress for the day.
+From my experience, I would suggest you maintain documents and maintain files to keep track of your previous projects.
+When you start a project put everything close by and make sure to keep them back after wrapping up your progress for the day.

-Along the other wall, you may put a desk for cutting the lengths and trimming the unwanted threads after completing of every project.
-This is a conventional layout which majority of the sewists follow.
+Along the other wall, you may put a desk for cutting the lengths and trimming the unwanted threads after completing every project.
+This is a conventional layout that the majority of the sewists follow.
 You can use your creativity and decorate the room with your ideas.

-All the accessories needed for the complete sewing room setup depends on an individual.
-The ultimate idea is to keep your room organized and in such a position which is easy to manage.
+All the accessories needed for the complete sewing room setup depend on an individual.
+The ultimate idea is to keep your room organized and in such a position that is easy to manage.

 A Few DIY Ideas For an Easy Access

 I have noted down a few examples of inexpensive storage ideas from my sewing room.
-I love using the waste material and scarcely suggest anybody to throw away empty cans, unused cartons, waste cardboard, canisters, toilet rolls, broken magnets and what not.
+I love using the waste material and scarcely suggest anybody throw away empty cans, unused cartons, waste cardboard, canisters, toilet rolls, broken magnets, and what not.

 Let’s start another chapter of exciting and creative tips and tricks.

-- Binder Clips: It is the best way to keep wires, threads, elastics etc from tangling.
+- Binder Clips: It is the best way to keep wires, threads, elastics, etc from tangling.
 I call them straight curves.
 You will thank me later for this.
-Put 4-5 binders side by side and pass the thread with needle, wires etc through the loop.
+Put 4-5 binders side by side and pass the thread with a needle, wires, etc through the loop.